 Make sure to visit the 'Natural Dyeing' page to check out my Natural Dye Recipe of the Week!

+Please note that due to a family emergency, Fairy Tale Wool's Etsy shop will be closed from July 17th until July 24th.
+Apologies for any inconvenience!
+During my latest trip along the West Coast of the US, I was fortunate to pick up some mohair locks from Cedar Grove Ranch in Southern Oregon.
+This allowed me to finally offer a variety pack of natural mohair locks, a long time wish of mine!
+Now listed in the Etsy shop.
+And follow @cedargroveranch on Instagram and see what their little tribe is up to!
 Whilst working on a custom order of 100% wool felt yardage, it dawned on me that I should be offering this awesome product to all of you!
 It's amazing how the natural dye penetrates the fabric and creates the deepest, richest shades.
-So by July Ist should be ready to offer dyed yardage (as a custom order) as well as 20x30 cm sheets.
+So by August Ist should be ready to offer dyed yardage (as a custom order) as well as 20x30 cm sheets.
 Just keep an eye on the Etsy shop!
 Waldorf schools beware!

 My friend and felting artist Ursula Bentz and I have just been accepted to our local arts and craft fair Hackett Park, August 18-20.
 So if you are a local or happen to be on the Sunshine Coast, BC, during this time, we'd be delighted to meet you!